-- Following the review of the project reports by the Graduate Oversight Committee, the reports must be submitted to the Comprehensive Exam Committee at least two weeks before the oral portion of the comprehensive examination or the exam may be rescheduled. - In the exam, the student will present a 10-minute overview of each project report.
+- All members of the Comprehensive Exam Committee must be physically present for the exams.
+If any member is unable to be present, the exam must be rescheduled.
+See PhD Exam Committee section for more information on the composition of Exam Committees. - An exam committee member who is not one of the student's two primary advisors on the two projects shall chair the Comprehensive Examination Committee. - Following the review of the project reports by the Graduate Oversight Committee, the reports must be submitted to the Comprehensive Exam Committee at least two weeks before the oral portion of the comprehensive examination or the exam may be rescheduled. - In the exam, the student will present an ~10-minute overview of each project report.
 A typical exam will consist of (in order): - 1.
-The presentation by the student of the 1st report - 2.
-Questions from the exam committee regarding the 1st report and related topics - 3.
-Presentation by the student of the 2nd report - 4.
-Questions from the exam committee regarding the 2nd report and related topics - 5.
+The presentation by the student of the 1st project - 2.
+Questions from the exam committee about the 1st project and related topics - 3.
+Presentation by the student of the 2nd project - 4.
+Questions from the exam committee about the 2nd project and related topics - 5.
 Final questions from the exam committee. - 6.
-The total length of the examination of the student should not exceed 3 hours. - The Comprehensive Examination Committee will approach review of the projects as they would the review of a paper or research proposal, and the student will be expected to defend the projects at that level.
+The total length of the examination of a student should not exceed 3 hours. - The Comprehensive Examination Committee will approach review of the projects as they would the review of a paper or research proposal, and the student will be expected to defend the projects at that level.
 This includes an ability on the part of the student to discuss the scientific underpinnings of the work being presented. - Topics discussed during the exam should not be limited to formal coursework taken by the student.
 In its assessment, however, the Comprehensive Examination Committee will be cognizant of the formal training of the student.